 Please ensure that you take medical advice before leaving your home country and that you are adequately protected against disease and illness.
 Particular attention should be paid to protection against malaria, dengue fever, Hepatitis A and B, Typhoid together with boosters for tetanus, polio and diphtheria if staying for longer than 1 month seek advice for vaccination against Japanese B encephalitis.
 There are very limited medical facilities in Cambodia and almost non existent in the countryside.
 There are some clinics in the Siem Reap but language can be a problem.
 For serious injuries or illness patients need to be evacuated to hospitals in Bangkok.
 Therefore we stress that you obtain full medical insurance cover before arrival in Cambodia.

-Visas can be obtained at boarder crossings or at the two International airports, Siem Reap and Phnom Penh on arrival.
+Visas can be obtained at border crossings or at the two International airports, Siem Reap and Phnom Penh on arrival.
+Also available online from Cambodian Immigation.

 There are conditions imposed on renewals so that it is important to decide for how long you will be staying in Cambodia.
 There are two Visas: